 “Being able to have this experience with Mary truly opened my eyes on how to live a long, healthy, happy life as she does.
 Mary told us, “life is what you make it” and she said she thinks this applied to living in a community as well.
 If you don’t make use of all the resources available to you, you might feel lonely, isolated or simply bored.
 This experience made me realize that the key to a happy, healthy life is to be in a healthy community that fosters accessibility and age-friendly qualities, and that offers many needed resources as you age.” – Hunter, Student, Brock University

-Keeping up with tradition, Paula Gardner’s students, community partners, and senior residents from Niagara Ina Grafton Gage Village gathered in December to share and learn about the project findings together.
+Keeping up with tradition, Pauli Gardner’s students, community partners, and senior residents from Niagara Ina Grafton Gage Village gathered in December to share and learn about the project findings together.
 Reflections of understanding and gratitude were accompanied by the sounds of laughter, joy, and tears as, once again, the Through Their Eyes project opened hearts and minds.

 A small team of students prepared a video presentation outlining some of the project’s key findings.
-Paula led the presentation at the community forum to show residents what information had been learned from them about the positive and negative aspects of their community, and opportunities that were identified for change in their community based on the 8 domains of age-friendliness.
+Pauli led the presentation at the community forum to show residents what information had been learned from them about the positive and negative aspects of their community, and opportunities that were identified for change in their community based on the 8 domains of age-friendliness.

 Students and seniors were given the opportunity to share reflections with the group about their experience with the project.
 With moist eyes and hearts filled with gratitude, one thing was clear: Through Their Eyes was a transformative experience for all parties involved.
 Below is a gallery of images captured at the community forum event.